 “Look, you know as well as I do that the police aren’t going to look any further into this," said Stewart.
 "And what chance do I have against the Tyrell Corporation's lawyers?
 Would you please look into this for me?”

 “That’s really not my department, Stewart.”

-Seeing the despair in Stewart’s eyes, and knowing the clout that the Tyrell Corporation had, he added, “I’ll see what I can do.”
+Seeing the despair in Stewart’s eyes, and knowing the clout that the Tyrell Corporation had, he said, “I’ll see what I can do.”

 “Thanks, I really appreciate this,” Stewart sighed.

-After catching up with his regular paperwork, Resch headed home to eat and catch some sleep.
+After catching up with his regular paperwork, Resch headed home to eat, and to catch up on some sleep.
 But not before spending some quality time with Buffy–his pet squirrel.

 – – –

 The next morning, Resch paid a visit to Ian Locke at the Tyrell Corporation.
 Ian’s been in and out of meetings all morning.
 So, while Resch was waiting for an opening, he visited security.